Adapting the Conjugate System for Strongman Training: Max Effort Method Explained

 The Conjugate System, developed and popularized by the legendary Louie Simmons at Westside Barbell, is one of the most powerful and versatile strength training approaches in existence.
 Originally designed for powerlifting, this system’s use of rotating exercises, heavy lifting, and dynamic work has produced some of the strongest powerlifters in history.
 But what if you could adapt this proven system to make it work for strongman training—a sport that demands strength in a wider variety of movements, often with multiple complex phases?

 This blog post will take you deep into how the Max Effort Method, a core component of the Conjugate System, can be adapted for strongman events like the Log Clean and Press, the Atlas Stone Load, and the Yoke Walk.
+By the way, if you’re looking for a program that will build your Log and Axle Deadlift specifically, be sure to check out the Static Monsters Training Program.
 We'll discuss the importance of breaking down strongman lifts into their multiple phases, developing an Exercise Tree for your target movements, and how to potentiate each phase to ensure you’re improving all aspects of your performance.
 Whether you're a beginner or intermediate strongman athlete, this guide will show you how to maximize the Conjugate System for your sport and take your training to new heights.

 Breaking Down the Conjugate System